Last Updated on December 29, 2021

 Are Anchovies Healthy/Good for You When You’re Pregnant?

-Anchovies are a safe and healthy option for pregnant women as they’re low in mercury and contain omega-3 fatty acids (source: Mayo Clinic).
-However, as they’re an oily fish that may contain small amounts of contaminants like dioxins, they should be limited to a couple of portions a week (sources, Wikipedia, BBC).
+Anchovies are a safe and healthy option for pregnant women as they’re low in mercury and contain essential omega-3 fatty acids (source: Mayo Clinic).
+However, as they’re an oily fish that may contain small amounts of potential contaminants like dioxins, they should be limited to a couple of portions a week (sources, Wikipedia, BBC).

 Bear in mind that a ‘normal’ serving of anchovy is quite small as they’re usually eaten as a flavoring or garnish, rather than on their own, so you’re unlikely to go over the recommended levels unless you’re eating an entire can or jar!

-The only caution with anchovies in pregnancy is that they’re usually high in sodium, as they’re salted before packaging if they’re in a can or jar.
+The only caution with anchovies fish in pregnancy is that they’re usually high in sodium, as they’re salted before packaging if they’re in a can or jar.
 Fresh, marinated anchovies will contain less salt.
 As anchovies are eaten in small amounts, this is only a concern if you’re watching your sodium intake.

 Overall, anchovies are a super tasty way of pepping up some of the foods that are great for you in pregnancy, like salads, veggies and lean meats (I like adding them to a rack of lamb tenderloin).
 They’re pretty versatile, and will go just as well stirred into pasta as over a pizza, too – so there are plenty of anchovy options to choose from.

 - Whether or not it’s safe to eat olives in pregnancy

 - Other types of fish and seafood safety articles

 - A guide to how much tuna you can eat – including mercury levels

 This article has been reviewed and approved for publication in line with our editorial policy.